At Bayshore Animal Clinic, we know pets are like family.

 Emergency Care Service

 Drs.
 Drewes and Panzarella practiced emergency and critical care for over 12 years at referral and specialty hospitals.
-We are available for emergencies during business hours.
-If available, we will meet you and your pet at Bayshore Animal Clinic in the event of an emergency.
-We provide hospitalization and overnight care for our patients if needed.
+We are available for medical and surgical emergencies during business hours.
+Please see our preferred list of emergency providers for emergencies outside of our business hours.

 Gold Feline Friendly Practice